 1. Alpensia Ski Resort

-Alpensia Ski Resort is undoubtedly one of the most popular ski resorts in South Korea, thanks to its reputation not only as a world-class sporting venue (the resort hosted the ski jumping and bobsleigh events of the 2018 Winter Olympics), but also for being featured in some of South Korea’s most memorable movies, such as the 2009 film, Take Off
+Alpensia Ski Resort is undoubtedly one of the most popular ski resorts in South Korea, thanks to its reputation not only as a world-class sporting venue (the resort hosted the ski jumping and bobsleigh events of the 2018 Winter Olympics), but also for being featured in some of South Korea’s most memorable movies, such as the 2009 film, Take Off.

 The resort features a multitude of exciting slopes with varying angles of steepness that are suitable for both beginners and experienced skiers.
 For guests who don’t own their own ski equipment, fret not — the resort offers ski equipment rental services, as well as a ski lift that brings you right to the heart of the action.

-In addition to skiing and having fun in the snow, one can also spend a day at the indoor water park and explore the whimsical Odaesan National Park, where avid Korean drama fans can find Woljeongsa Temple and the iconic fir tree forest which was featured in the uber popular K-Drama, Guardian: The Lonely and Great God
+In addition to skiing and having fun in the snow, one can also spend a day at the indoor water park and explore the whimsical Odaesan National Park, where avid Korean drama fans can find Woljeongsa Temple and the iconic fir tree forest which was featured in the uber popular K-Drama, Guardian: The Lonely and Great God.

-2. Phoenix Pyeongchang
+2. Phoenix Park Resort

-The Phoenix Snow Park is the fourth largest ski park in South Korea and features 21 slopes suitable for both beginners and experts.
-One thing you’ll notice about the slopes at Phoenix Snow Park is the unrivalled quality of the snow and freestyle ski trails.
+The Snow Park is the fourth largest ski park in South Korea and features 21 slopes suitable for both beginners and experts.
+One thing you’ll notice about the slopes at Phoenix Park is the unrivalled quality of the snow and freestyle ski trails.
 No wonder then that it was hand-picked as the main location of the 2018 Winter Olympics’ snowboarding and freestyle skiing events!

 If you’ve never skied before in your life and you’d like to learn how to enjoy the snowy slopes, fret not because Phoenix Park now has its own complete training package, specially designed for families!
 You’ll get a two-hour private lesson from expert instructors before you get to ski or snowboard down the winding slopes!